User Community Service Desk Downloads

 All Instances Deleted

-No change in child record (orphan)
+No change in the child record (orphan).

 All Instances Deleted